pingidentity/pingone-sample-custom-signon/react/README.md

 2. To change PingOne API public endpoints, application logo or [custom environment variables](https://facebook.github.io/create-react-app/docs/adding-custom-environment-variables)(i.e `REACT_APP_STAGE`), please navigate to [config.js](./src/config.js) file.
 3. Build a project by `npm install` or `yarn install`
 4. Start an application by `npm start` or `yarn start`
+5.
+6. Modify the url by adding envId and flowId

 ## PingOne APIs used in this sample